sundevils-163/simplefin_to_maybe/README.md

 ~~Also refresh (F5) your browser often.~~

-Manually syncing has been removed from the web UI, however you can still execute syncs from the `rails console` - [details here](docs/manual_sync.md)
+Manually syncing has been removed from the web UI.

+However, you can still execute syncs from the `rails console` - [details here](docs/manual_sync.md)

 ## To Do